On singularity formation for the two dimensional unsteady Prandtl system around the axis: Equation on the axis

 \subsection{Adapted geometrical decomposition and renormalised flow}

-The following lemma states that in a suitable neighbourhood of the set of self-similar profiles, there exists a unique way to project the solution onto this set using adapted orthogonality conditions.
+The following lemma states that in a suitable neighborhood of the set of self-similar profiles, there exists a unique way to project the solution onto this set using adapted orthogonality conditions.

 \begin{lemma}[Geometrical decomposition] \lab{lem:decomposition}